aspose-slides/Aspose.Slides-API-References/english/php-java/layouttargettype/_index.md

 ---
 title: LayoutTargetType
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/layouttargettype/
 ---

-# LayoutTargetType class
+## LayoutTargetType class

  If layout of the plot area defined manually this property specifies whether to layout the plot area by its inside (not including axis and axis labels) or outside